lumix-labs/ship-fast/docs/n8n-integration.md

 6. Add an **Email** node:
    - Configure your SMTP settings
    - Set recipients:
-     - To: Your sales team email
+     - To: Your team email
-     - CC: Optional admin email
    - Set subject: "New Demo Request: {{$json.company}}"
    - Set HTML body with a template that includes all the lead information

 7. Add another **Email** node for confirmation email:
    - Set recipient to the lead's email: `{{$json.email}}`
-   - Set subject: "Your LegacyBoost Demo Request"
+   - Set subject: "Your Ship Fast Demo Request"
    - Set HTML body with a thank you message and next steps

-### For Whitepaper Downloads
+### For Newsletter Subscriptions

 8. Add a **Set** node after the second switch output:
-   - Configure it to format the whitepaper request data
+   - Configure it to format the newsletter subscription data
-   - Map fields: email, timestamp
+   - Map fields: email, source, timestamp

 9. Add a database node:
    - Connect to your database
-   - Create an "INSERT" operation to store the whitepaper download
+   - Create an "INSERT" operation to store the newsletter subscription
    - Map the fields from the Set node

 10. Add an **Email** node:
     - Configure with your SMTP settings
     - Set recipient to the user's email: `{{$json.email}}`
-    - Set subject: "Your LegacyBoost Whitepaper"
+    - Set subject: "Thanks for subscribing to Ship Fast updates"
-    - Set HTML body with download information
+    - Set HTML body with a welcome message
-    - Attach the whitepaper PDF or include a secure download link

 ### Final Steps